CharlieGreenman/webpack2-angular2-razroo/README.md

-# The world's most cutting edge Webpack2 Angular 1.5 Build System
+# Webpack2 Angular2 Build System

 ## To use run the following commands ##